jamsocket/fractional_index/README.md

 Given a key-value store that is sorted by key, we can construct an ordered list by assigning each value an arbitrary ascending key in some ordered type.
-However, our ability to perform an insert to an arbitrary position in the list will depend on our ability to construct a key between the two adjacent values.
+However, our ability to perform an insert to an arbitrary position in the list will depend on our ability to construct a key between any stwo adjacent values.

 A naive approach to this is to use a floating-point number as the key.
 To find a key between two adjacent values, we could average those two values.
 However, this runs into numerical precision